sdy329/kvs-bot/README.md

 # kvs-helper bot

-Discord bot made to assist with verificaiton and other commands for the [Kentucky VEX Server](https://discord.gg/uMmwDe4).
+Discord bot made to assist with verification and other commands for the [Kentucky VEX Server](https://discord.gg/uMmwDe4).

+Bot was expanded from the [BigBro](https://github.com/jtkiesel/bigbro) repository.

 ## Getting Started